 Information about the Tokyo Marathon 2020 for anyone involved.

 The Tokyo Marathon asks for the cooperation of our runners, volunteers and spectators in understanding and supporting our security measures.
 We have titled our safety enhancement project ”SAFE & SECURE” and we strive to ensure that our marathon is the safest marathon in the world and the one which everyone can feel secure taking part in.

-Activities will include wearing of security wristband and awareness-raising program delivered through our official website.
+Activities will include the Start Gate Pass registration and awareness-raising program delivered through our official website.

 （1）Reinforcing the surveillance system